 Forge good relationships with professors

 - Professors want to help students who want to learn.
-Students who want to learn don’t text in class; they show up on time, ask questions, and always submit their best work.
+Students who want to learn attend and engage in classes; they show up on time, practice good etiquette, ask questions, and always submit their best work.

-- When you write them an email, write formally.
-Start with, ”Dear Professor X.” Sign with a proper closing such as “Best,” “Regards,” or “Sincerely.”
-You’ll be noticed for your good manners and professionalism.
+- When you write an instructor an email, write formally.
+Start with a greeting such as, ”Dear Professor X.” Sign with a proper closing such as “Best,” “Regards,” or “Sincerely.”
+Your professionalism will be noted and reciprocated.

 - Go to office hours.
-There are set times professors are in their offices, waiting to talk to you.
-Office hours are listed on their syllabus, posted on their office door and available on the MVCC webpage.
+There are set times professors are in their offices and available to talk to you.
+Office hours are listed on the course syllabus, posted on office doors and available on the MVCC webpage.
 Stop by early in the semester to introduce yourself.
-Good questions to ask are: “What is the best way to approach the reading assignments?” or “Can I discuss a possible paper topic with you?
+Some good questions to ask are: “What is the best way to approach the reading assignments?” or “Can I discuss a possible paper topic with you?

 Be proactive about asking for help

 - If you have had disabilities accommodations in the past make sure you understand the process for using those at MVCC.
-Contact the Office of Accessibility Resources.
+Contact the Office of Accessibility Resources as soon as possible.

-- You might not always know the answer but there is guaranteed to be an advisor, counselor, tutor, or mentor who can answer it for you, so take advantage of the many college staff.
+- You might not always know the answer, but there is guaranteed to be an advisor, counselor, tutor, or mentor who can answer questions for you.
+Take advantage of college staff.

-- Know how to use the Learning Commons for help with writing, math, and all of your other subjects.
-Tutoring is free.
+- Visit the Learning Commons for help with writing, math, and all of your other subjects.
+Tutors are available on both campuses and appointments are free.